Faculty of Economics and Social SciencesEconomics – Master

 The structure of the programme offers a professional economic education at the graduate level that is based on international standards and is aimed at students with sufficient mathematical and analytical prior knowledge.
 The main objective of the Master's programme is to enable students to independently conduct scientific work.
 The programme’s teaching focus is on current academic methods and research findings.
 After graduation, students have an overview of the interconnections within the subject as well as the ability to analyse scientific publications on economics and to independently apply scientific methods and findings to economic issues.

 The academic programme enables graduates to work in the public or private sector or to complete a doctorate.
-In order to prepare students for the international labor market for economists, all courses in the Master's degree programme are held exclusively in English.
+In order to prepare students for the international labour market for economists, all courses in the Master's degree programme are held exclusively in English.